schlagmichdoch/PairDrop/docs/host-your-own.md

 ```
 > Only allow connections from localhost.
 >
-> Use this when deploying PairDrop with node.
+> You must use a server proxy to set the X-Forwarded-For to prevent all clients from discovering each other (See [#HTTP-Server](#http-server)).
-> This prevents connections to the node server from bypassing the proxy server,
+>
-> as you must use a server proxy to point to PairDrop (See [#HTTP-Server](#http-server)).
+> Use this when deploying PairDrop with node to prevent bypassing the proxy and reach the docker container directly.

 #### Automatic restart on error
 ```bash